Streaming Private Continual Counting via Binning: Conclusion and discussion

-Finally, we mention that the \emph{bit complexity} of space-efficient mechanisms that rely on real-valued noise could be worth a closer look.
-It seems straightforward to replace Gaussian noise by discrete Gaussian noise~\cite{canonne2020discrete} in our mechanism: Since we only add random samples together there are no numerical issues and we can get high accuracy with only $O(\log n)$ bits per value.
+Finally, we mention the \emph{bit complexity} of space-efficient mechanisms that rely on real-valued noise.
+It seems straightforward to replace Gaussian noise by discrete Gaussian noise~\cite{canonne2020discrete} in our mechanism: Since we only add random samples together there are no numerical issues and we can get high accuracy with only $O(\log n)$ bits per value, assuming that the exact prefix sums can be represented in $O(\log n)$ bits.
 For other methods such as \cite{dvijotham2024efficient} it is less clear how many bits of precision are needed to maintain the privacy/utility trade-off.

-{\bf Acknowledgement.} The authors are affiliated with Basic Algorithms Research Copenhagen (BARC), supported by the VILLUM Foundation grant 54451, and are also supported by Providentia, a Data Science Distinguished Investigator grant from Novo Nordisk Fonden.
+\begin{samepage} {\bf Acknowledgement.} The authors are affiliated with Basic Algorithms Research Copenhagen (BARC), supported by the VILLUM Foundation grant 54451, and are also supported by Providentia, a Data Science Distinguished Investigator grant from Novo Nordisk Fonden.